 In Current Plan?
 Yes/No If yes, cite section Changes needed to meet current statute?
 Yes/No Notes c.
 Shorelines of the state shall not be considered critical areas under this chapter except to the extent that specific areas located within shorelines of the state qualify for critical area designation based on the definition of critical areas provided by RCW 36.70A.030(5) and have been designated as such by a local government pursuant to RCW 36.70A.060(2) d.
-If a local jurisdiction's master program does not include land necessary for buffers for critical areas that occur within shorelines of the state, as authorized by RCW 90.58.030(2)(f) , then the local jurisdiction shall continue to regulate those critical areas and their required buffers pursuant to RCW 36.70A.060(2) .
-Provisions for siting essential public Consistent with CWPPs and RCW 36.70A.200 , among its own element.
+If a local jurisdiction's master program does not include land necessary for buffers for critical areas that occur within shorelines of the state, as authorized by RCW 90.58.030(2)(f), then the local jurisdiction shall continue to regulate those critical areas and their required buffers pursuant to RCW 36.70A.060(2).
+Dravisiana far siting assential publi C '1' /EI Provisions for siting essential public Consistent with CWPPs and RCW 36.70A.200, amounts own element.
 Sometimes the identification and ended 2021.
-This s section can be include ed in the Capital Facilities Element, Land Use Element or in WPPs. a.
+This s section can be include ed in the Capital Facilities Element, Land Use Element or in WPPs.
+Consistent with CWPPs and RCW 36.70A.200, ame ended 2021.
+This s section can be include Consistent with CWPPs and RCW 36.70A.200, amerits own element.
+Sometimes the identification and a.
 A process or criteria for identifying and siting essential public facilities (EPFs).
-RCW 36.70A.200 and WAC 365-196-550(1) Notes: RCW 36.70A.200 , amended 2021 regarding reentry and rehabilitation facilities.
-EPFs are defined in RCW 36.70A.200 .
-Regional transit authority facilities are included in the list of essential public facilities. b.
-Policies or procedures that ensure the comprehensive plan does not preclude the siting of EPFs.
-RCW 36.70A.200(5) Note: If the EPF siting process is in the CWPPs, this policy may be contained in the comprehensive plan as well.
-WAC 365-196-550(3)
+RCW 36.70A.200 and WAC 365-196-550(1) Notes: RCW 36.70A.200, amended 2021 regarding reentry and rehabilitation facilities.
+EPFs are ended 2021.
+This s section can be include Consistent with CWPPs and RCW 36.70A.200, ame its own element.
+Sometimes the identification and a.
+A process or criteria for identifying and siting essential public facilities (EPFs).
+RCW 36.70A.200 and WAC 365-196-550(1) Notes: RCW 36.70A.200, amended 2021 regarding reentry and rehabilitation facilities.
+EPFs are defined in RCW 36.70A.200.
+Regional transit authority facilities are included in ended 2021.
+This s section can be include

-Tribal Participation in Planning new in 2022 (see HB 1717) A federally recognized Indian tribe may voluntarily choose to participate in the local and regional planning processes.
-In Current Plan?
+Tribal Participation in Planning new in 2022 (see HB 1717)

+A federally recognized Indian tribe may voluntarily choose to participate in the local and regional planning processes.

+A reactary recognized maran tribe may voluntarily 3 In Current Plan?
 Yes/No If yes, cite section Changes needed to meet current statute?
 Yes/No Notes a.
 Mutually agreeable memorandum of agreement between local governments and tribes in regard to collaboration and participation in the planning process unless otherwise agreed at the end of a mediation period.
 RCW 36.70A.040(8)(a) new in 2022, RCW 36.70A.190 new in 2022 b.
-Port elements , if adopted, are developed collaboratively between the city, the applicable port and the applicable tribe(s), which shall comply with RCW 36.70A.040(8) .
-RCW 36.70A.085 amended in 2022 c.
+Port elements, if adopted, are developed collaboratively between the city, the applicable port and the applicable tribe(s), which shall comply with RCW 36.70A.040(8).
+36.70A.085 amended in 2022 c.
 Urban Growth Areas: counties and cities coordinate planning efforts for any areas planned for urban growth with applicable tribe(s).
 RCW 36.70A.110(1) amended 2022, RCW 36.70A.040(8)

-Lture required elements: pending state funding
+ture required elements: pending state funding